tomjoht/learnapidoc/_docs/rest_api_specifications/step-by-step-openapi-tutorial/pubapis_openapi_step1_openapi_object.md

 ## The root-level objects in OpenAPI spec

-The OpenAPI 3.0 spec has eight objects at the root (or base) level.
+The OpenAPI 3.0 spec has eight objects at the root level.
 These eight objects have many nested objects inside them, but at the root level, there are just these parent objects:

 * [`openapi`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#oasObject  )
 * [`info`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#infoObject)